Saturation diving: Personnel requirements

 In some jurisdictions there will also be a diving medical practitioner on standby, but not necessarily on site, and some companies may require a diving medical technician on site.
-The actual personnel actively engaged in aspects of the operation are usually more than the minimum.
+The actual personnel actively engaged in aspects of the operation are usually more than the minimum, as the minimum is required for a single shift per day, and where multiple shifts are used for better utilisation of assets, more dive team staff are needed.
+A two diver bell can support six divers working three 8-hour shifts, and a three diver bell can support 9 divers.
+Saturation systems are advertised with accommodations for 6 to 24 occupants.
+The largest systems will usually operate two bells, and may be configured for multiple storage depths.

 Compression

-Compression to storage depth is generally at a limited rate to minimize the risk of HPNS and compression arthralgia.
+Compression to storage depth, also referred to as blowdown, is generally at a limited rate to minimize the risk of HPNS and compression arthralgia.
 Norwegian standards specifies a maximum compression rate of 1 msw per minute, and a rest period at storage depth after compression and before diving.
+There is considerable variation in the recommended compression rates among the statutory and commercial proprietary procedures compared in a 2024 study, but no significant evidence that any of them are problematic.
+Initial system atmosphere is generally air at atmospheric pressure, so approximately 0.21 bar oxygen and 0.79 bar nitrogen.

 Storage depth

 Storage depth, also known as living depth, is the pressure in the accommodation sections of the saturation habitat—the ambient pressure under which the saturation divers live when not engaged in lock-out activity.
 Any change in storage depth involves a compression or a decompression, both of which are stressful to the occupants, and therefore dive planning should minimize the need for changes of living depth and excursion exposures, and storage depth should be as close as practicable to the working depth, taking into account all relevant safety considerations.

+After compression to storage depth there is generally a hold time at constant pressure before divers are deployed on a working dive.

+Split level storage depth

+If the range of depths requiring saturation diver intervention is too large for excursions based on a single storage depth, the accommodation can be divided into sections at differing storage depths, allowing a wider range of intervention depths.
+This is referred to as spit level storage.
+Each section of the accommodation that has a different storage depth must have its own access to the transfer chamber that is independent of the sections pressurised to other depths.
+The bell and transfer chamber are pressurised to suit the divers using them at the time.